XRPLF/xrpl-dev-portal/content/tutorials/use-tokens/freeze-a-trust-line.md

 <div class="output-area"></div>
 {{ end_step() }}

-**Note:** If you want to freeze multiple trust lines in different currencies with the same counterparty, repeat this step for each one, choosing a different currency code each time.
-It is possible to send several transactions in a single ledger if you use different [sequence numbers](basic-data-types.html#account-sequence) for each. <!--{# TODO: link rapid/batch submission guidelines when https://github.com/XRPLF/xrpl-dev-portal/issues/1025 is done #}-->
+**Note:** If you want to freeze multiple trust lines in different currencies with the same counterparty, repeat this step for each trust line.
+It is possible to send several transactions in a single ledger if you use a different [sequence number](basic-data-types.html#account-sequence) for each transaction. <!--{# TODO: link rapid/batch submission guidelines when https://github.com/XRPLF/xrpl-dev-portal/issues/1025 is done #}-->

 ### {{n.next()}}.
 Wait for Validation